 Work to Ride provides activities that promote discipline, self-esteem, motivation, social development, life skills, academic achievement, and physical fitness through year-round equestrian programs that encourage long term participation.
 In addition, educational and cultural resources are provided to participants and the community-at-large, as well as vocational guidance and opportunities for careers in related fields.

 What is Work to Ride?

-Founded in 1994, Work to Ride (WTR) is a 501 c3, non-profit community-based prevention program that aids disadvantaged urban youth though constructive activities centered on horsemanship, equine sports and education.
+Founded in 1994, Work to Ride (WTR) is a 501 c3, non-profit community-based prevention program that aids disadvantaged urban youth through constructive activities centered on horsemanship, equine sports and education.
 The program is housed at Chamounix Stables, located in Fairmount Park, Philadelphia.
 This setting provides a unique opportunity to bring urban youth in contact with animals and nature.
 Work to Ride is designed as a long-term program for 7 to 19 year-old youth who must commit to a minimum of one year of participation.
 It is, however, expected that participants will choose to remain with the program through high school graduation.
-Work to Ride graduates receive help with college enrollment, and most also choose to return to Chamounix to mentor new participants.
+Work to Ride graduates receive help with college enrollment and most also choose to return to Chamounix to mentor new participants.

 How does it work?